blekhmanlab/rxivist/paper/figures.md

 ## Figure S4

-# Downloads in first month on bioRxiv
+### Figure S4a: Downloads in first month on bioRxiv
 ```sql
 SELECT a.id, t.month, t.year, t.pdf AS downloads
 FROM paper.articles a